 You can usually find the types of weatherstripping shown here at well-stocked hardware stores and home centers.
 Many other types are available, but you'll probably have to order them from a catalog.
 Ask to see a catalog at your local hardware store and order through the store if possible.

-We like the wrapped foam type (A and B below and shown in our story).
+We like the wrapped foam type (A and B, shown at right).
 It's durable, retains its shape, withstands abrasions and conforms to a wide range of gaps.
 The metal flange with slots for screws (B) is a bit more adjustable than the nail-on wood flange type (A).
 The vinyl or silicone bulb type (C) won't cover wide gaps as well as wrapped foam, but it has a smaller profile with a cleaner look.